North, Central American and Caribbean nations at the FIFA World Cup: 2006: Mexico moves on again, Trinidad and Tobago debut at the World Cup

 A total of 34 teams took part competing for 3.5 places in the World Cup.
 Mexico, the United States, and Costa Rica qualified at once for the World Cup.
 Trinidad and Tobago advanced to the AFC-CONCACAF play-off.
-Trinidad and Tobago was awarded a place in 2006 FIFA World Cup after winning the playoff 2–1 on aggregate against Bahrain.
-Trinidad and Tobago qualified for the finals for the first time.
+Trinidad and Tobago was awarded a place in 2006 FIFA World Cup after winning the playoff 2–1 on aggregate against Bahrain, managing its first appearance in the finals.
 Costa Rica made its debut in the opening match in Munich against the host Germany, losing the match 4–2.
-However, the good performance in that game did not translate over to the other games, where they fell 0–3 against Ecuador, and 1–2 against Poland.
-At the ranking remained the 31 place.
-Mexico was one of eight seeded teams in the first round at the 2006 FIFA World Cup in Germany.
-Mexico was put in Group D with Iran, Angola and Portugal.
+However, the good performance in that game did not translate over to the other games, where they fell 0–3 against Ecuador, and 1–2 against Poland, to finish penultimate among all 32 teams.

+Put into group B, Trinidad and Tobago opened holding down a scoreless 0-0 against Sweden, but then lost to both England and Paraguay 2-0, eliminated without scoring a single goal.
+Its final position was 17th overall.

+Mexico was one of eight seeded teams in the first round, leading Group D with Iran, Angola and Portugal.
 Mexico won their opening match 3–1 against Iran, with two goals from Omar Bravo and one by Sinha.
 In their second match, Mexico played to a 0–0 draw against Angola.
-Mexico joined Portugal as a qualifier in the Round of 16, despite losing to the Portuguese 2–1.
-During the match, Bravo missed a penalty.
+Mexico joined Portugal as a qualifier in the Round of 16, despite losing to the Portuguese 2–1, in a game where Bravo missed a penalty.
 In the second round, Mexico played against Argentina.
 Mexico scored in the 5th minute with a goal by captain Rafael Márquez assisted by Pável Pardo.
 Four minutes later, Argentina equalized the match thanks to an own goal from Jared Borgetti.
 The score remained 1–1 after ninety minutes, and in extra time, a volley by Maxi Rodríguez in the second period of extra time brought about a 2–1 win for Argentina.
-At the ranking remained the 15 place.
-U.S. was drawn into Group E along with the Czech Republic, Italy, and Ghana.
+Its final ranking was 15th place.

-The United States opened its tournament with a 3–0 loss to the Czech Republic.
+The United States were drawn into Group E, and opened its tournament with a 3–0 loss to the Czech Republic.
 The team then drew 1–1 against Italy, thanks to an own goal from Zaccardo, ending up being the only opponent together along with France the Italian side failed to defeat in the tournament (officially, according to FIFA, France and Italy drew 1–1, although Italy won the tournament after a penalty shoot out).
 The United States was then knocked out of the tournament when beaten 2–1 by Ghana in its final group match, with Clint Dempsey scoring their only goal in the tournament.
 The team finished 25 out of the 32 teams.